 The Writing Center (JH423)

-The Writing Center offers twenty-five minute, one-on-one peer consultations about writing for EN101.
+Currently, the Writing Center offers one-on-one peer consultations to all cadets working on writing for core (required) courses.
 Our consultants are experienced fellow cadets specially trained in the teaching of argument-based academic writing.
-Our main interest is the argument and structure of your paper—its substance and organization.
-Some questions we might reflect on include: Do you respond to the assignment?
-Do you have a thesis?
-Is your paper well-structured?
-We have secondary interests in the style and correctness of your writing, and although we will help you to identify and address certain patterns of error, we will not proofread or edit your work.
+The Center's main interest is the argument and structure of your paper—its substance and organization.
+We'll also discuss style and mechanics with you, but we won't proofread or edit your work for you.

-Wherever you are at in the writing process, our goal is to engage you in a true dialogue about your ideas and help you to communicate them effectively.
-We work with the full range of student writers: no matter whether you are getting A’s, B’s, or C’s on your assignments, go ahead and make an appointment—every writer can benefit from a serious conversation with other accomplished writers about his or her work.
+Wherever you're at in the writing process, our goal is to engage you in a true dialogue about your ideas and help you to communicate them effectively.
+We work with the full range of student writers: no matter whether you're struggling with yoru writing, excelling, or something in between, go ahead and make an appointment—every writer can benefit from a serious conversation with other accomplished writers about his or her work.

-Writing Specialists at the Center for Enhanced Performance (JH173 & JH170)
+Writing Specialists at the Center for Enhanced Performance (First Floor of Jefferson Hall)

-The Center for Enhanced Performance is the place to go, in addition to the Writing Center, if you find that you are having great difficulty with your writing assignments and lots of trouble adjusting to college coursework in general.
+The Center for Enhanced Performance is the place to head if you are having great difficulty with your writing assignments and lots of trouble adjusting to college coursework in general.
 The main areas that the CEP can help you include time management, organization, skills for note-taking and test-taking, reading texts and answering questions effectively, and dealing with sleep or personal issues.
-See their website for further details on courses and programs designed to help you study more effectively.
+See their website for further details on courses designed to help you study and perform more effectively.

 Your company’s Academic Officer can help direct you to expert writers in your own company, which can be a good complement to the consulting you schedule at the Writing Center or the Additional Instruction you get from your instructors.
 Like Writing Fellows, many company tutors have been certified as college tutors by completing a brief training course on peer assistance strategies and tactics.

-The Harvard University Writing Center has a number of guides that very helpfully explain the various elements of argumentative and college writing, including how to understand assignments, generate topics, perform close readings, develop your thesis, outline and structure your essays, use transitions, and revise effectively.
+The Harvard University Writing Center links to a number of guides that very helpfully explain the various elements of argumentative and college writing, including how to understand assignments, generate topics, perform close readings, develop your thesis, outline and structure your essays, use transitions, and revise effectively.

 See this guide authored by the University of Chicago professors Joseph M. Williams and Lawrence McEnerney for helpful tips on what will be expected from you in the writing you’ll do in your humanities and social science courses in college.
 You can scan through the book or even download chapters in PDF; among the topics Williams and McEnerney cover are the differences between high school and college writing and strategies for outlining, drafting, and revising your papers effectively.
 They also have lots of good advice on different parts of college essays, like introductions, titles, and conclusions.